 Around 90% of horses will make a full recovery, and will no longer be infectious, within three to four weeks but this isn’t the case for 10% of horses.
 While those horses will have made a full recover they can still carry the infection and as a result of this can easily infect other horses.

-How do I treat strangles?
+How do I treat strangles in my horse?

 There’s no one treatment plan for all horses with strangles, instead, each horse is treated on a case by case basis.
 That said, in most cases, the disease is allowed to run its course with the aid of anti-inflammatories, these are used to reduce the horse’s temperature but also to help him feel well enough to start eating again.